Are you a tired and moody machine of food allergy management? Then take back your life with some self-care.

 Move Your Body

-Even a small amount of exercise helps, and you don’t need a fancy gym membership.
+Even a small amount of exercise is helpful self-care, and you don’t need a fancy gym membership.
 Walk after dinner or in the mornings.
 Get a DVD for yoga, cardio or weights.
 Start small, but do start.

 Beauty Sleep as Self-Care